mseag/sfm-utils/README.md

 ```

 ### Install UnRTF for .rtf Files
-This is needed if the source files are .rtf Rich Text Format.
+This is needed if the source files are .rtf Rich Text Format, and currently only works on Linux.
 Download at
 https://www.gnu.org/software/unrtf/#downloading

-or on Linux:
+or on command line:
 ```bash
 sudo apt install unrtf
 ```